DavidSuescunPelegay/regex-wiki/README.md

 This repository aims to create a collection of the most used regex expressions ordered by different criteria.

-Regex are all categorized by operation (find, get...) and format (plain text, HTML).
+Regex are all categorized by operation (find, get...) and format (plain text, HTML, JSON...).

 ## Table of Contents